mbero/mbero.github.io/_posts/2019-12-21-spring-testing.markdown

 Here we put short summary of how these tests works based on some example application from [https://github.com/mbero/budget_app](https://github.com/mbero/budget_app) repository.

-I
 # 1.Isolation unit tests with Mockito

-With these kind of tests, we are prepared Mocks of the dependencies in our tested service, and by using static methods like *Mockito.when* we configure behaviour of our Mocks.
+With these kind of tests, we are prepared Mocks of the dependencies in our tested service.By using static methods like `org.mockito.Mockito.when()`  we configure behaviour of our Mocks.
 Lets look on example:

     @SpringBootTest(webEnvironment = WebEnvironment.NONE)
     public class ExpensesServiceImplTest {

 	    @InjectMocks
 	    private ExpensesServiceImpl expenseService;

 	    @Mock
 	    private ExpenseRepository expenseRepository;
 	    @Mock
 	    private TagsService tagService;
 	    @Mock
 	    private CommonTools tools;

 	    private TestUtils integrationTestUtil;
-    private Expense testExpense;
 	    private List<Expense> expenses;

 	    @BeforeEach
 	    public void setUp() {
 		    integrationTestUtil = new TestUtils();
 		    expenses = integrationTestUtil.generateGivenAmounOfTestExpenseObjects(1, 1, Timestamp.valueOf("2018-11-12 01:00:00.123456789"));
 		    Mockito.when(expenseRepository.findAll()).thenReturn(expenses)

 	    }

+		@Test
+		public void testGetAllExpenses() {
+			Optional<List<Expense>> allExpenses = expenseService.getAllExpenses();
+			assertTrue(allExpenses.get().size() > 0);
+		}

 `@Mock` - this annotation tells the compiler, that annotated service will be mocked in further code inside JUnit test

 `@InjectMocks` - this annotation is responsible for telling the compiler which service will be feeded with configured Mocks

+`@Before`  or `@BeforeEach` (in Junit5) - this annotation is used for method which will be invoked before every unit test (@Test annotated method)  in given file.
+For example: if we will have **five** instances of @Test annotated methods, method annotated with `@Before` will be invoked **five** times.
+We are using this to prepare proper objects before test will be invoked.
+It's very important to remember - order or JUnit test invocation is **not deterministic** - its not related to order of @Test methods in our file.

-`Mockito.when` - this methods configures behaviour of Mocked service.
-In simple words: we use when -> then construction to tell what should be returned for given method of Mocked service, when the configured method will be called.
+`Mockito.when` - this methods configures behavior of Mocked service.
+We are using `when -> then` construction to tell what should be returned for given method of Mocked service, when the configured method will be called.
 In this example -
 `ExpensesServiceImpl` has autowired `ExpenseRepository` as an internal dependency.
-To be able to unit test only ExpensesServiceImpl behaviour, we have to be sure that ExpenseRepository will be returned appropiate values when its necessary.
+To be able to unit test only `ExpensesServiceImpl` behavior, we have to be sure that ExpenseRepository will return appropiate values when its necessary.
-That why in line:
+That's why in line:

      expenses = integrationTestUtil.generateGivenAmounOfTestExpenseObjects(1, 1, Timestamp.valueOf("2018-11-12 01:00:00.123456789"));